Janjirala-Srikar/tempp/README.md

 | `viewer` | viewer@financeapp.com | Viewer@1234 |

 > These users can be seeded into MongoDB using the registration endpoint or a seed script.
 The admin token unlocks all record and dashboard routes.

 ---

-## Overview

-The API accepts standard HTTP requests, authenticates users with JWT, stores data in MongoDB using Mongoose, and exposes endpoints for record management and financial summaries.

-Core outcomes:

-- register and authenticate users securely
-- enforce role-based access to protected routes
-- create, update, and soft-delete financial records
-- aggregate income, expense, and balance summaries
-- break down spending by category

----